OriginTrail/ReadTheDocs/source/contribution.rst

    outlines the changes and benefits of the feature.
 -  **Small Changes** can directly be crafted and submitted to the [GitHub Repository][github] as a Pull Request.
-See the section about `Pull Request Submission Guidelines`_, and for detailed information the [core development documentation][developers].
+See the section about Pull Request Submission Guidelines, and for detailed information the [core development documentation][developers].

 .. _-want-a-doc-fix: